Comparing Multiclass Classification Algorithms for Financial Distress Prediction: Introduction

 \subsection{Problem Statement}

-The goal of this paper is to investigate the use of Deep Q-Network in multiclass classification problems.
-We intend to adapt and use DQN's skills for resolving multiclass classification issues despite the fact that its typical application is mostly in the field of reinforcement learning.
-The subject of interest is the application of DQN for multiclass classification to predict financial distress in businesses.
+The goal of this paper is to investigate the use multiclass classification in financial problems.
+The subject of interest is the application of multiclass classification for multiclass classification to predict financial distress in businesses.
 By effectively resolving this problem, we want to open up the possibility of applying reinforcement learning principles to a variety of classification problems.